 Director | Faculty Steering Committee | Associated Faculty

-Brian Norman teaches American and African American literature in the English department at Loyola University Maryland where he also teaches a first-year Alpha seminar on "Why Literature Matters."
-He is the author of Neo-Segregation Narratives: Jim Crow in Post-Civil Rights American Literature (2010) and The American Protest Essay and National Belonging (2007).
-He co-edited Representing Segregation: Toward an Aesthetics of Living Jim Crow, and Other Forms of Racial Division (2010), an expanded version of a special issue of African American Review (2008).
+Dr. Norman teaches American and African American literature in the English department at Loyola University Maryland where he also teaches a first-year Honors seminar on "Civil Rights / Civil Writes."
+He is the author of Dead Women Talking: Figures of Injustice in American Literature (Johns Hopkins, 2013), Neo-Segregation Narratives: Jim Crow in Post-Civil Rights American Literature (Georgia, 2010), and The American Protest Essay and National Belonging (SUNY, 2007).
+He co-edited Representing Segregation: Toward an Aesthetics of Living Jim Crow, and Other Forms of Racial Division (SUNY, 2010), an expanded version of a special issue of African American Review (2008).
 View Dr. Norman's web page.

 Faculty Steering Committee

 The committee is a resource for the program director to seek advice regarding overall curriculum, policy, and strategic planning.
 Members serve on a rotational basis of three-year terms.

 Dr. Lyons is an associate professor of psychology at Loyola University Maryland where she also directs the Masters Education-Practitioner Track.
 Her scholarly interests include culture, discrimination and person-organization fit in the workplace, social cognitive and cultural influences on career expectations, and training issues in multicultural psychology.
 Her publications appear in Journal of Counseling Psychology, Journal of Multicultural Counseling and Development, and Journal of Counseling and Development, among other venues.
 View Dr. Lyons's web page.

 Dr. Adanna Johnson, Psychology (2011-2014)